 Roguelikes are a tricky genre to pin down, seeing as the name itself began popping up everywhere at once without much structural rigour once a certain type of game started to in win players over.
 Conspicuous features include turn-based gameplay, usually with exploration or combat, and limited-to-no persistent progress carried across different play sessions.

 Not feeling Rogue enough?
-How about trying out some of the best puzzle games instead.
+How about some excellent war games instead?

 These constraints made for entertaining, thoughtful and compact games which acquit themselves well to on-the-go bursts of play.
-This list includes the most classic and favorite members of the roguelike genre on mobile, as well as some unusual hybrids, noteworthy and exciting in their own right.
+This list includes the most classic and favorite members of the roguelike genre on android and iOS.

 The Pocket Tactics readership has thrown up a bunch of games they think are excellent examples of the rogue-like genre.
 Because we're not able to include all of them, we'll list notable recommendations here.
 Some might rotated into the main list below, otherwise they'll remain here: